thedeadfish59/compiler_design_lab/README.md

 ### Setting up Environment on Linux:

-All we need is flex compiler/binaries, in order to do lab tasks, to install flex on Ubuntu, type in terminal:(right click on desktop and click open in terminal and then use this command)
+All we need is flex compiler/binaries, in order to do lab tasks, to install flex on Linux (i.e Ubuntu), type in terminal:(right click on desktop and click open in terminal and then use this command)

  `sudo apt install flex `